voduyquoc/air_pollution_tracking/setup/mage.md

   ```bash
   docker-compose up -d
   ```
+- Forward port `6789` from your Virtual Machine to your local machine for you to be able to trigger pipeline.
+Check how to do that [here](https://youtu.be/ae-CV2KfoN0?t=1074)

+- Mage should be available on port `6789` a couple of minutes after the above setup is complete.

 - Run pipeline in Mage.
 (This shall take a few good minutes!)
   ```bash
   python trigger.py